Tryon Creek Fish Passage Improvement Project

 Active

-Environmental Services is designing stream and habitat improvements underneath the new Boones Ferry Bridge.
-This project will help support healthy habitat for fish and wildlife by allowing fish to reach upstream areas of the Tryon Creek State Natural Area and Marshall Park.
+Environmental Services has completed a stream and habitat improvement project underneath the new Boones Ferry Bridge.
+This project will help support healthy habitat for fish and wildlife by allowing fish to reach upstream areas of the Tryon Creek State Natural Area.

 On this Page